 It’s inefficient, right?

-It’s SaaS sales 101 - the more you know about your customers, the more effectively you can sell to them.
+It’s B2B sales 101 - the more you know about your customers, the more effectively you can sell to them.

 When your salespeople are talking to prospects and customers on the phone, they need the most up-to-date information at their fingertips.
 If the information is out-of-date, it’ll be harder for them to personalise the cold call and make a pitch.